 The Falls of Dochart: Located in The Trossachs National Park

 Lunch at The Drover’s Inn: This place was so stereotypically Scottish it was amazing.
 The servers wore kilts, it was a dog-friendly establishment, and there were taxidermy animals everywhere.
+The experience was almost surreal!

 Night in Oban at Backpackers Plus: Oban is a fishing and resort town on the west coast.
 Here we ate dinner at Piazza, a restaurant along the pier with lovely views.
 We then wandered around town and watched the stunning sunset.
+Oban is wonderfully picturesque and we can’t image how lovely it must be in the summer time!

 Day 4: Movies in Real Life